The views expressed by the host on this show, now documented to be almost always right, 99.1% of the time.

 Banks, credit cards, you name it.

-Breathtaking to watch every day.
+It's breathtaking to watch every day.

-Every day this little man child reaches out and grabs something else.
+Every day, this little man-child reaches out and grabs something else.

-And says, Mine, it's mine, it's mine.
+It says, mine, it's mine, it's mine.

-But the purpose will actually be for them to know and to be able to blackmail you or use whatever information they have about you in your treatment, denying you tribute this or that, and the other thing.
+But the purpose will actually be for them to know and to be able to blackmail you or use whatever information they have about you in your treatment, denying you tribute, this or that, and the other thing.

-And the American people they're starting to understand, they don't like what he's doing.
+And the American people, they're starting to understand.

 But 2010, 2010 is where this Waterloo is going to be next met.

-Uh well, I don't imagine they'll be in your bedroom.
+Well, I don't imagine they'll be in your bedroom.

-I mean, not with cameras, they might be in.
+I mean, not with cameras.

 Who knows?

-I they're trying to get into as many aspects of people's private lives as they can for the purpose of control.
+They're trying to get into as many aspects of people's private lives as they can for the purpose of control.

-People that voted Obama who are getting upset, but not they don't understand what he's doing.
+People that voted Obama who are getting upset, but not, they don't understand what he's doing.

 They misunderstand totally.